Blackdread/canon-sdk-java/README.md

 # Company support and sponsor

-For companies that desire support, help, or even sponsor, etc feel to contact me.
+For companies that desire support, help, or even sponsor, etc feel to contact me ([Follow this link](https://www.emailmeform.com/builder/form/46HAMcc300chL56f4a6uJo8e)).

 Commercial technical support and services are possible.